AnyDSL/artic/proposal.md

 To improve performance, _escape analysis_ should be run on mutable variables to determine when they can live on the stack, and when they cannot.

+> In my opinion, point 4 (manual control from Impala) is mandatory for many application scenarios like double buffering, data doesn't fit on device, or when only a part of the data is required.
+Which makes this is a show stopper if we don't have it.

 ## Pointers and Garbage Collection

 The language should be constrained so that the garbage collection system can work.
 In particular, we need to prevent taking the address of the field of a structure or the element of an array: